Tomius/LoD/README.md

 How to build (linux):
 --------------------
-* The oglplus is header-only, but have to be configured, so I can't just put it into include folder.
+* The oglplus is header-only, but has to be configured, so I can't just put it into include folder.
 You have to
  * git clone https://github.com/matus-chochlik/oglplus.git
  * cd oglplus